Brain Tumors down arrow

 Endocrine deficits

-• These may include hypopituitarism, growth failure, and elevated hCG or LH level.
+• Include hypopituitarism, growth failure, and elevated hCG or LH level.

-• It is far less common to have these secondary neuroendocrine deficits with non-germinoma germ cell tumors.
+• Far less common to have secondary neuroendocrine deficits with non-germinoma germ cell tumors.

-• Choriocarcinoma associated with sexual precocity.
-It may also be signaled by an increase in CSF concentrations of hCG and LH.
+• Choriocarcinoma can be associated with sexual precocity (also may have an increase in CSF concentrations of hCG and LH).

-Intracranial hemorrhage is rare but a well-documented side effect of pineal tumors.
+Rare but a well-documented side effect of pineal tumors:

 • Occurs in tumors of various histological subtypes as well as in non-neoplastic masses.

-• The bleeding may cause pineal apoplexy or subarachnoid hemorrhage.
+• Bleeding may cause pineal apoplexy or subarachnoid hemorrhage.

 • Massive hemorrhage into choriocarcinomas and endodermal sinus tumors is most frequent.